After the Birth

 Help from hospital and community medical staff should be available.
 Accepting help is not a sign of weakness, the loss of a baby is devastating and anniversaries can reawaken the sadness.
 The team looking after you during the termination can give you details of local services, or your GP can be a useful source of support and resources.

 It can also help to talk to someone impartial who has experience of Trisomy 13 or 18.
-Anyone affected by Trisomy 13 or 18 is welcome to
+Anyone affected by Trisomy 13 or 18 is welcome to contact us.

-Other useful resources include Healthtalk.org which has a number of interviews with parents who have elected to end a pregnancy following a diagnosis of Edwards' syndrome - Ending a pregnancy for fetal abnormality.
+Healthtalk.org which has a number of interviews with parents who have elected to end a pregnancy following a diagnosis of Edwards' syndrome - Ending a pregnancy for fetal abnormality.

 Also, Antenatal Results and Choices (ARC) has some very helpful resources, including a leaflet which has been written specifcally for parents who are considering a termination of pregnancy because an anomaly has been diagnosed in their baby.